 - Beyond Fear of Differences Planning Committee—a group of 17 Black, Brown and white sangha members working together on uprooting racism and oppression.
 Membership was equally split between BIAPOC and white people.
 The group met regularly for about two years, dealing with many challenges that arose in working within a multi-racial group.
 These challenges demonstrated the urgent need for undoing racism work.
-The work of this group formed a foundation for ongoing efforts in DEI work.
+The work of this group formed a foundation for ongoing efforts in DEIJ work.
 The work of this group led to new iterations of our BFOD initiative.

 - A Program Committee with diverse representation to create programming that serves a diverse audience.
 Through this effort, we’re continuing to develop retreats to address the needs of BIPOC and TGNC sangha members, and to bring Buddhist teachers who identify as Black, Indigenous, Asian, Latin American, and People of Color to our sangha.

 - A Communications Committee to review and revise our website, residency applications, print materials, and scholarship policy to encourage diversity and foster equity.

 - Sliding scale fee structure for all retreats and for residential training—it’s now possible to attend Monastery and Temple programs, as well as residential training at the Monastery, on a give-what-you-can basis.
 Scholarships for residency at the Temple are also readily available.

 - Sangha Affinity groups that meet regularly via Zoom to sit zazen, do dharma study, hold discussions and support each other’s practice.
 These groups meet on different schedules—some weekly, some bi-monthly and others monthly.
 They include:

 - BIAPOC (Black, Indigenous, Asian, People of Color/Culture);

 - ASG (Asian Sangha Gathering)